HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Higher Order Graphical Attention

 \section{Higher Order Graphical Attention}

-While successfully applying attention to local connections, strictly edge-wise attention does not consider long-distance relationships.
-Instead, it relies on the reciprocation of messages via local connections.
-Message-passing that considers nodes of variable shortest path distance from each other possess attractive theoretical properties, such as expressivity that surpasses the 1-WL isomorphism test \cite{zhang2023rethinking}.
-We formulate the Higher Order Attention (HoGA) module, which samples the $k$-hop neighborhoods up to a maximal distance $K$ around a node of interest, constructing an attention matrix that describes variable distance relationships within the graph.
-By capturing these relationships, the HoGA module aims to improve MPNNs to recognize complex structural patterns, enhancing overall performance in tasks over graphical domains.
+While successfully applying attention to local connections, strictly edge-wise attention does not explicitly consider long-distance relationships.
+Instead, it relies on the reciprocation of messages via operators acting on local connections.
+Messages are subsequently lost via propagation through graph bottlenecks \cite{topping2021understanding}.
+Message-passing considering nodes of variable shortest path distance from each other possesses attractive theoretical properties, such as expressivity that surpasses the 1-WL isomorphism test \cite{zhang2023rethinking}.
+We formulate the Higher Order Attention (HoGA) module, as shown in Figure \ref{fig:walk_proc}, which samples the $k$-hop neighborhoods up to a maximal distance $K$ around a node of interest, constructing an attention matrix that describes higher order relationships within the graph.
+By capturing these relationships, our HoGA module improves the ability of MPNNs to recognize complex structural patterns.